jc271828/jc271828.github.io/docs/index.markdown

 layout: home
 ---

-<h3 style="font-weight: bold;">Web tools</h3>
+<h2 style="font-weight: bold;">Web Tools</h2>
 <p>
-Is your gene of interest differentially expressed when nutrient availability changes?
-If so, in what cell types? <a href="https://jingxianchen.shinyapps.io/l1_sc/" target="_blank">query scRNASeq</a> (using data that I generated, annotated, and analyzed)
+<a href="https://jingxianchen.shinyapps.io/l1_sc/" target="_blank">query scRNASeq</a> Is your gene of interest differentially expressed when nutrient availability changes?
+If so, in what cell types?
+Using data that I generated, annotated, and analyzed.
 </p>

 <p>
-On the less sciency-side, a tool that resizes any image while maintaining its aspect ratio:
-<a href="https://jingxianchen.shinyapps.io/image_resizer/" target="_blank">image resizer</a>
+<a href="https://jingxianchen.shinyapps.io/image_resizer/" target="_blank">image resizer</a> A quick gadget to resize images while keeping the aspect ratio.
 </p>